AnasBinAzim/WRODRAFT/README.md

 </td>
 <td width="70%">

 We used the **L293D Motor Driver** in combination with a **Servo Motor** to control the robot's wheels effectively.
-We are using **L293D Motor Driver** to control the rear axle motor.
 The L293D is a dual H-Bridge motor driver that is perfectly suited for the LEGO motor, which operates at **750mA** current.

 ##### **Why L293D?**
 - **Optimal Current Capacity**: Can handle up to **1A** peak current, suitable for the LEGO motor’s 750mA requirement.